Senior Appeals Counsel

 I came to the ICTR in February, 2002, so it’s almost seven years or it’s getting close to seven years.

-RU: And what is your current role at ICTR?
+RU: And what is your current role with ICTR?

 My functional title is Senior Appeals Council which will lead you to think that I’m dealing with appeals but I’m not doing that yet.
 I’m still doing trial work.